NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 - ArchiveNumbering - Marked as obsolete.
 Instead use new ArchiveSuffixFormat (Rolling is unsupported).

 If one still requires these options, then one can use the new [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package.
-[NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package is the original NLog FileTarget with all its features and complexity.
+The [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package is the original NLog FileTarget with all its features and complexity.
-The goal is that [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package should become legacy, but it might help some when upgrading to NLog v6.
+It is the goal that [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package should become legacy, but it might be helpful when upgrading to NLog v6.

 Alternative options for replacing `ConcurrentWrites = true`:
 - Use the new nuget-package [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.